Still Not Quite Human: Plot

-Their ploy gets them inside, but they are soon found snooping, so Kyle and Bonus keep the guards occupied while Chip finds his father.
+Their ploy gets them inside, but they are soon found snooping, so Kate, Kyle, and Bonus keep the guards occupied while Chip finds his father.
 Just before he breaks into the room where his father is being held, Chip learns that Berrigon was trying to extract Dr. Carson's knowledge to aid in building a war machine android.
 A moment later, Chip is confronted by a working prototype and is forced to fight it, with Berrigon watching from a distance.
 Chip has to avoid its laserfire, initially, but he manages to smash the laser with a projectile.
 The battle becomes a contest of speed and raw strength, with Chip being knocked to the ground and nearly struck in the chest with the end of a metal rod.
-Chip scrambles up, sets a compressed hydrogen canister on a cart and smashes the valve off, causing it to speed toward the other android and smash it against a group of canisters, which explode.
+Chip scrambles up, sets a compressed hydrogen canister on a cart, and smashes the valve off, causing it to speed toward the other android and smash it against a group of canisters, which explode.

 Berrigon, having witnessed Chip's victory, realizes that he must be Dr. Carson's android, but Chip flings him into a mud pond.
-When several policemen follow Kate to make the arrest, a disheveled and frantic Berrigon yells for them to arrest Chip on account of him being a strong android; unconvinced, they haul him away.
-A reformed Kyle hugs Chip goodbye; feeling a power panel on Chip's back, Kyle shrugs it off as imagination.
-Aunt Mildred congratulates her niece on arresting Berrigon, then becomes attracted to Bonus, starting a relationship with him.
+When several policemen follow Kate to make the arrest, a disheveled and frantic Berrigon yells for them to arrest Chip on account of him being an android; unconvinced, they haul him away.
+Kate gets a promotion to "petty theft", promising to turn Kyle into an honest man.
+Aunt Mildred, who is attracted to Bonus, starts a relationship with him.
+Chip and Jonas, who reflects on why he made Chip in the first place, gratefully head home.